 We have a rural feel, with preserved open space to the north, east and south.
 We're on three acres, but it feels much larger because of the open space in three directions.
 We're perched three miles above the highway (so there's easy access to shopping and local communities, with a great bus system connecting the valley), with inspiring views of the mountains.
 Wildlife abounds, with sightings of deer, fox, coyote, elk and many birds.
 The weather is often delightful, with warm (not hot) summers and snowy winters -- definitely distinct seasons.
 We're about a half hour from the ski slopes of Aspen or the hot springs and other attractions of Glenwood Springs.

 The sauna is available all year, and after heating up you can jump in the snow in the winter, or in a small stream in the summer.
-The community pool and hot tub (June - September) are little used, so often it's like a private pool.
-You can enjoy the cultural and recreational activities of the valley, and then rest and relax with the amenities in and around our home.
+The community pool and hot tub (Memorial Day - mid-September) are little used, so often it's like a private pool.
+You can enjoy the cultural and recreational activities of the valley, and then relax with the amenities in and around our home.

 Out our door: trails for hiking, biking and cross country skiing; gardens; hammocks and a multi person swing; wood burning sauna (and a little creek in the summer to jump in when you're steamy); community swimming pool, hot tub, play ground and tennis courts in the summer within walking distance; fire pit area in the front yard; lots of wildlife.